nus-cs2103-AY2324S2/ip/docs/README.md

 ![Screenshot of BartenderBob chatbot.](Ui.png)

 Welcome to the _BartenderBob user guide_!
-Get step-by-step instructions on how to use BartenderBob, and learn about its features below! :grinning:
+Get step-by-step instructions on how to use BartenderBob, and learn about its features below!

 ## Feature notes
 - Dates are in the form of `YYYY-MM-DD`.